 Transportation in Cuyamaca Rancho State Park

-There isn’t a lot of parking options available at this park, except at Green Valley Campground where the picnic area is.
-Since most of the parking is at the campground already, it’s easier to just set up your RV at a campsite, then venture out either on foot or by a smaller vehicle.
+There aren't a lot of parking options available at this park, except at Green Valley Campground, where the picnic area is.
+Since most of the parking is at the campground, it’s easier to just set up your RV at a campsite, then venture out either on foot, by bicycle or with a smaller vehicle.